labviros/is-face-detection/README.md

 ## RPCs :camera_flash:

-RPC, or Remote Procedure Call, provided here acts as a remote server that binds a specific function to a topic.
-So, you can process an [Image] by sending the message to the topic of this service.
-It will processed and you will receive a response, which can be the faces detected in an [ObjectAnnotations], error, timeout, etc...
+The RPC, or Remote Procedure Call, provided here acts as a remote server that binds a specific function to a topic.
+You can process an [Image] by sending the message to the topic of this service.
+It will be processed and you will receive a response, which can be the faces detected in an [ObjectAnnotations], error, timeout, etc...

 The python script responsible for the RPC in the table below can be found in [`src/is_face_detector/rpc.py`](https://github.com/labviros/is-face-detector/blob/master/src/is_face_detector/rpc.py).